xpqz/jswc/docs/Usage/Initialisation.md

 Will create functions `xWC`, `xWS` etc, and start EWC in Browser mode.

-# Multi Modes
+# 'Multi' Mode

 In Desktop and Browser mode, your application can call EWC.Init and then immediately continue to create GUI components using `eWC`.
 In browser mode, EWC.Init will not return until a browser is connected.

-However, in Multi mode, your application namespace must contain a function called `Init` which will be called when each new browser session starts, to create the GUI for the new session.
+However, in Multi mode, your application namespace must contain a function called `Initialise` which will be called when each new browser session starts, to create the GUI for the new session.

+If your application namespace contains a function called `onClose`, then it will be called when the browser session is terminated.

-Also, in multi mode, the only permitted prefix is 'e'.
+Note that in Multi mode, the only permitted prefix is 'e'.